Christian M. 6 min read

 Before deploying MPLS, businesses must assess whether it aligns with their network needs, budget, and long-term strategy.
 Key considerations include:

-- Why is MPLS needed?
+• Why is MPLS needed?
 Is it for multi-site connectivity, compliance, or application performance gaps?
-Perhaps financial transactions are experiencing slow finality, or VoIP call quality is too often too low?
+Perhaps financial transactions are experiencing slow finality, or VoIP call quality is too often too poor?
 MPLS is particularly beneficial for linking multiple locations into a unified, high-performance network.

-- Is MPLS affordable?
-MPLS is usually only warranted for serious scaling or when low latency is non-negotiable, such as in business VoIP phone systems.
+• Is MPLS affordable?
+MPLS is usually only warranted for serious scaling or when low latency is non-negotiable, such as in financial transaction settlement.

 MPLS is available through two main types of providers: